iTwin/itwinjs-core/docs/learning/WriteABridge.md

 ## How to write an iTwin Connector
 Note: iTwin Connectors were also known as iModel Bridges.
-Though the term "iModel Bridge" has been deprecated in fovor of "iTwin Connector", for legacy and backward compatibility reasons, you may find the older terminology usedin this documentation.
+Though the term "iModel Bridge" has been deprecated in favor of "iTwin Connector", for legacy and backward compatibility reasons, you may find the older terminology used in this documentation.
 You can consider them the same.

 ### Connecting data to an iTwin